scikit-hep/iminuit/doc/about.rst

 What is iminuit?
 ----------------

-iminuit is the fast interactive IPython-friendly minimiser based on `Minuit2`_ in ROOT-6.12.06.
+iminuit is the fast interactive IPython-friendly minimiser based on `Minuit2`_ C++ library maintained by CERN's ROOT team.
+The corresponding version of the C++ code is listed after the '+' in the iminuit version string: |release|.

 For a hands-on introduction, see the :ref:`tutorials`.